-or your information.

-We keep a record of internet sites you visi t for legal reasons

-☐ In certain circumstances we will give records on internet use to organisations outside the Raedwald Trust

-e.g. the Police in accordance with our Data a protection policy

-☐ We reserve the right to suspend or cancel without reason or notice.
-The reserve and regions of suspend of suspending for the suspending suspendin

-By continuing to use our facilities we take it that y ou understand the above.

-User signature

-I understand this policy.

-, ceptable internet use policy.
-The internet is filtered, however, I

-understand that no filtering can be 100% a

-, able use policy.
-Please ask to read our eSafety Policy, Data

-protection policy for further information a nd guidance.

-Full Name (printed)

-Job title

-Signature

-Date

-Reason for needing internet (use reverse if

-required)

-Authorisers name and date
+For your information: ☐ We keep a record of internet sites you visi it for legal reasons ☐ In certain circumstances we will give reco rds on internet use to organisations outside the Raedwald Trust e.g. the Police in accordance with our Data a protection policy We reserve the right to suspend or cancel without reason or notice. your use of our internet and ICT in certain circumstances and By continuing to use our facilities we take it that y ou understand the above.
+User signature I understand this policy. ☐ I understand this policy. · I agree to abide by the Raedwald Trust acceptable internet use policy.
+The internet is filtered, however, I understand that no filtering can be 100% accurate. able use policy.
+Please ask to read our eSafety Policy, Data protection policy for further information a and guidance.
+Full Name (printed) Job title Signature Date Reason for needing internet (use reverse if required) Authorisers name and date